Without traction, you don’t have a business.

 Another way is to get people to your website by sharing the data you naturally create, collect, or use.

-The point to create amazing content is that people actually link to it.
+The point to creating amazing content is that people link to it.

 Getting links: PR, creating social media pages with your products, content marketing that people want to share, widgets.

 Eighth Traction Channel: Content Marketing

 Unbounce began blogging a year before they had a product.
 Thanks to the amazing content they put out there, they got recognized in the industry, built an email list, and launched with 5000 people on it.
 The team relied on social media to spread their post, ask influencers to comment them, etc.

 OkCupid wrote interesting stories and stats on their blogs that got pitched to mainstream media which drove users to their blog.